revaturelabs/forge-generation-service/README.md

 1) Unable to create a new portfolio from the UI.
 Clicking the "Create a Portfolio" button brings up an existing portfolio.
 Need to create a new portfolio object and a blank portfolio view.

 2) When editing an existing portfolio, changes to industry equivalency, skill matrix, and all aspects of projects (except project names) do not persist.
 Deleting a project does not persist.
+Submit button for edited portfolios does not work.

 3) Unable to add more than one degree to the education section of a portfolio; if a degree is already listed, the add button will replace the existing entry with a new one.